- 4-1/2 pounds red potatoes (about 18 medium)

 - Cut potatoes into 1/2-in. cubes; place in a soup kettle and cover with water.
 Bring to a boil.
 Reduce heat; cover and simmer for 8-10 minutes or until tender.

 - In a Dutch oven, cook bacon over medium heat until crisp.
 Using a slotted spoon, remove to paper towels; drain, reserving 5 tablespoons drippings.
 Set bacon aside.

 - In the same pan, saute onion in drippings until tender.
 Stir in flour until blended.
 Gradually stir in sugar and vinegar.
 Bring to a boil; cook and stir for 2 minutes until thickened.

 - Remove from the heat; gradually whisk in cream.
 Set aside.
-Drain potatoes.
-Transfer to a large bow; add reserved onion mixture and bacon.
+Drain the potatoes; add reserved onion mixture and bacon.
 Stir gently to coat.
 Serve warm.
 Yield: 13 servings (3/4 cup each).

 "This is the best potato salad ever!"